MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 With the information gathered from the previous sections, the goal now is to translate such information into code for your connector.

-The way that you can accomplish this is by adding a new **NativeQueryProperties** record field to your connector's **Publish** record, which in this case is the `SqlODBC.Publish` record.
+The way that you can accomplish this translation is by adding a new **NativeQueryProperties** record field to your connector's **Publish** record, which in this case is the `SqlODBC.Publish` record.

 The new record field consists of two fields: